Diesel Equipment Technology

 Students in our Diesel Equipment Technology program work with state-of-the-art equipment in the Transportation Center on our Moorhead campus and through supervised work experiences.
-We have four Diesel Equipment Technology program options, and all are accredited by the Associated Equipment Distributors Foundation.
+We have four Diesel Equipment Technology program options, all accredited by the Associated Equipment Distributors Foundation.

 M State's Diesel Equipment Technology program options are: